-Customers making formal complaints are asked to complete a PAVO Complaint Form, with an explanation of the issue that has caused them to be dissatisfied.
-A complaint should also contain an explanation of what the customer making the complaint requires to be done to resolve the issue.
-Submission of the Complaints Form is the preferred method as it will provide PAVO with all of the information necessary to deal appropriately with the concern.
+Customers making formal complaints will be asked to complete a PAVO Complaint Form, with an explanation of the issue that has caused them to be dissatisfied, unless there is sufficient information within an email or letter sent to make a formal complaint, in which case there will be no need to complete the form.
+A complaint should also contain an explanation of what the customer making the complaint requires to be done to resolve the issue, if this is not obvious from correspondence this must be explored during the investigation.